-1.2 Does the state operate any schemes of compensation for particular products?
+1.2 Does the state operate any special liability regimes or compensation schemes for particular products e.g. medicinal products or vaccines?

-No, it does not; but see also below under question 1.4.
+No, it does not, although sectoral regulation exists on a variety of products such as medicinal ones; see also question 1.4 below.